qorg11/kill9/harmful/software/python.md

 * No switch (if else if else if else if else if else if...)
 * No constants
 * It is a true miracle that Python has lambdas.
 (BTW you cannot give statements to a lambda.
 Which makes them very useless.)
+* no goto (a well used goto is better than a horrible code)

 # Versions hell